Promptfoo: Catch LLM Regressions Before Production

 - type: llm-rubric

-value: "The response should be professional in tone, include at least 2 specific examples, and not exceed 200 words"This works well for subjective quality dimensions like tone, completeness, and helpfulness that are difficult to capture with deterministic rules.
-The trade-off is cost (each assertion requires an API call to the grading model) and slight non-determinism in the grading itself.
+value: "The response should be professional in tone, include at least 2 specific examples, and not exceed 200 words"This works well for fuzzy quality traits like tone, completeness, and helpfulness, which are hard to pin down with strict rules.
+The trade-off is cost (each check is an API call to the grader model) and a little randomness in the grade.

-Custom scoring functions give you full programmatic control.
-Write JavaScript inline or reference external Python files:
+Custom scoring gives you full control in code.
+Write JavaScript inline or point to a Python file:

 assert: